alicegodden/fishpi/README.md

 # Getting Started:

 Clone or download the FishPi repository to your local machine.
+Ensure you have Python and the required libraries installed.
+Prepare the TE sequence file and place it in the same directory as FishPi (only relevant if you want to use TE's not in GRCz11 annotation).

 # Install and use Fishpi (Linux)

 ```
 $ git clone https://github.com/alicegodden/fishpi/tree/fishpi/
 $ cd fishpi
-$ python fishpi.py # opens the GUI
+$ python fishpi.py # opens the GUI to use FishPi

 ```

-Ensure you have Python and the required libraries installed.

-Prepare the TE sequence file and place it in the same directory as FishPi.

-Run FishPi by executing the Python script (e.g., python fishpi.py).

 # License:
 This project is distributed under the GNU General Public License (GPL), which ensures that it remains open source and freely accessible for use and modification.